 “This is the fundamental knowledge to how online sales processes and digital marketing works.
 Inside is 4 video modules that discuss our business & marketing mindmap, creating digital assets, our fast track formula, and how to scale your business.”

 Why is this an individual component?
 This should be chapter one of Pro Academy.
 I would think it would be easier to pitch the more expensive components if you explain why they are needed.

 $297 $ 497 $447 (yet another price change??)

 This would be learning email marketing tricks.
 Kind of a pricey add-on when there is plenty of free information on the net.

 I have a free tutorial on getting started with email marketing using MailerLite here.
 You’re welcome!

 As well, not all “tricks” work for all websites.
 No matter what these guys say, there are no “secret” strategies.
 It has all been done before, by bigger and better companies.

 For an example of this, check out the About Me page of Michelle of Making Sense of Cents.
-I am not an affiliate of Michelle’s and I have not taken her course, but it is really popular with my fellow bloggers.
-The affiliate marketing is just part of the picture.
+I am not an affiliate of Michelle’s and I have not taken her course, but I enjoy her very inspiring newsletter.

 Conversion Academy at